joakim/calendar/README.md

 The quarters may be named `A-D` similar to Asamov's [World Season Calendar][7] (`A-0`, `B-0`, `C-0`, `D-0`, `X-0`).

-A better format would be culturally neutral and only use numbers and punctuation.
+A better format would be one that is culturally neutral, only using numbers and punctuation.

 ## Accuracy